Festival Calendar for Indian Cities: When to Visit for the Best Cultural Experiences

 December: Christmas and New Year

-**New Year's Eve (December 31 - All Cities):** **Mumbai:** Marine Drive, Gateway of India witness massive crowds (free but packed).
-Five-star hotels host gala dinners (₹5,000-15,000 per person, includes DJ, performances, unlimited food/drinks).
-Clubs in Bandra, Lower Parel party till dawn (₹2,000-8,000 entry). **Goa:** Ultimate NYE destination.
-Beach parties at Anjuna, Vagator, Morjim (₹1,500-10,000 depending on DJ lineup—international DJs command premium).
-Trance music, bonfires, sunrise celebrations.
-Book 6 months ahead; prices quadruple. **Delhi:** Connaught Place, Hauz Khas Village, Cyber Hub host parties (₹1,500-6,000). **Bangalore:** MG Road, Indiranagar, Koramangala pubs (₹2,000-5,000). **Jaipur:** Heritage hotels host royal parties (₹3,000-10,000).
-Midnight fireworks at Zero Point.
-Traffic nightmares everywhere—book hotels within walking distance of celebrations.
+**New Year's Eve (December 31, all cities).
+Mumbai:** Marine Drive and Gateway of India draw massive free crowds.
+Five-star hotels run gala dinners (₹5,000 to ₹15,000 per person, DJ, performances, unlimited food and drinks).
+Clubs in Bandra and Lower Parel go until dawn (₹2,000 to ₹8,000). **Goa:** the ultimate NYE destination.
+Beach parties at Anjuna, Vagator, and Morjim (₹1,500 to ₹10,000 depending on the DJ, international names command a premium).
+Trance, bonfires, sunrise celebrations.
+Book six months ahead, prices quadruple. **Delhi:** Connaught Place, Hauz Khas Village, and Cyber Hub host parties (₹1,500 to ₹6,000). **Bangalore:** MG Road, Indiranagar, and Koramangala pubs (₹2,000 to ₹5,000). **Jaipur:** heritage hotels run royal parties (₹3,000 to ₹10,000), with midnight fireworks at Zero Point.
+Traffic is a nightmare everywhere, so book a hotel within walking distance of wherever you're celebrating.

 Festival Travel Planning Essentials